day8/lein-git-inject/README.md

   :release-tasks [["vcs" "assert-committed"]
                   ["deploy"]]

-  ;; Optional configuration which specifies how to "derive" the version from git content.
+  ;; Optional configuration which specifies how to "derive" the "version" from the git content.
   :git-inject {
     ;; choose to ignore ahead or dirty state like this:
     :ignore-ahead?            true